 A “subject to” and a loan assumption are two different ways of taking over someone else’s mortgage.

 With a subject-to transaction, the buyer takes over the existing mortgage payments of the seller without formally assuming the loan.
+Basically, the bank doesn’t know about the transaction.

 They continue making purchase price payments on the seller’s behalf, but the original seller remains responsible for the loan.
-With a loan assumption, the buyer formally assumes the mortgage and becomes personally liable.

 Conclusion